Marble Hall Murders

 Marble Hall Murders is a 2025 mystery novel and the third book in the Susan Ryeland series, following the 2020 release of Moonflower Murders.
 Written by British author Anthony Horowitz, the entry follows Susan Ryeland who finds herself once again involved in a suspicious death.
-Although listed as the final entry in the series, Horowitz has expressed interest in continuing the series for an additional entry.
+Although listed as the final entry in the series, Horowitz has expressed interest in continuing the series.

-A miniseries adaptation is in production with the BBC.
+A miniseries adaptation was produced with the BBC, before being released in 2026.

 Synopsis

 Despite attempts to make her life in Greece and relationship with Andreas work, Susan Ryeland has found herself back in England working as a freelance editor with Causton Books.
-Her new boss, Michael, has tasked her with editing the third entry in the new continuation of the Atticus Pünd series, which is being written by Eliot Crace, grandson of the late, beloved children's author Miriam Crace.
-The hope is that Susan will be able to help Eliot capture some of the magic of Alan Conway's original series, as the prior two novels sold poorly.
+Her new boss, Michael, has tasked her with editing the first entry in the new continuation of the Atticus Pünd series, which is being written by Eliot Crace, grandson of the late, beloved children's author Miriam Crace.
+The hope is that Susan will be able to help Eliot capture some of the magic of Alan Conway's original series, as his previous two novels sold poorly.

-Susan receives an incomplete version of the novel, Pund’s Last Case.
-In the novel, Atticus Pünd has retired as a detective after receiving a terminal diagnosis of a brain tumor.
+Susan receives the opening chapters of the novel, Pünd’s Last Case.
+In the novel, Atticus Pünd has retired as a detective after receiving a terminal diagnosis of a brain tumour.
 He's brought back into the field at the behest of Margaret Chalfont, a dying former associate who has grown afraid of her husband Elmer.
 She then leaves for a chateau in France, but by the time Atticus arrives he discovers that Margaret has died.
 His resulting investigation finds several clues that point towards Elmer being the murderer.

 While investigating Eliot's family, Susan learns that Miriam was a manipulative, terrible human being who mistreated everyone around her.
-The Crace family willingly kept the abuse secret in order to maintain access to her wealth.
+The Crace family willingly kept the abuse secret to maintain access to her wealth.
 Miriam's adopted son Frederick wishes to continue keeping it a secret so they can continue making money off Miriam's work.
 Betrayal within the family is discovered, as Eliot's wife Gillian has been having an affair with Eliot's brother Roland, resulting in a pregnancy.
-At a memorial dinner for Miriam Eliot announces that his grandmother was murdered twenty years prior and that the killer's identity has been hidden in his latest book.
+At a memorial dinner for Miriam, Eliot announces that his grandmother was murdered twenty years prior and that the killer's identity has been hidden in his latest book.
 Eliot then fires Susan and leaves the party, after which he is killed in a hit-and-run.
 Susan is framed for the murder by Elaine, the wife of Charles, the editor turned murderer of Alan Conway.
-The investigating detective, Ian Blakeney, does not believe Susan is responsible, however this does not stop Elaine and Charles to continue in their efforts.
+The investigating detective, Ian Blakeney, does not believe that Susan is responsible.
+However, this does not stop Elaine and Charles' efforts.